NEWS

 Visitors take pictures of the work "Comedian" by Italian artist Maurizio Cattelan as part of his exhibition "The Last Judgement'' at the UCCA Center for Contemporary Art on November 28, 2021, in Beijing, China.
 The show, which displays work from three decades of Cattelan" artists career, is his first solo exhibition in mainland China.
 Widely regarded for his hyperrealist sculptures and installations, one of his most famous works is a banana duct taped to a wall known as "Comedian."
 (Photo by Kevin Frayer/Getty Images)

-Sun outbid six other people to get his hands on the artwork created by Italian artist Maurizio Cattelan in 2019.
-The work, "Comedian," a banana attached to the wall with duct tape, was put up for auction at Sotheby's in New York.
-The banana is replaced before all exhibitions, and now Sun has the right to display the installation and a guide on how to replace the fruit as per the outlet.
+Sun outbid six others to purchase Maurizio Cattelan’s 2019 artwork Comedian, a banana duct-taped to a wall, auctioned at Sotheby’s in New York.
+As the buyer, Sun now holds the rights to display the installation, along with a guide on replacing the fruit, which is routinely swapped out before exhibitions.
 The entrepreneur ate the banana at a press conference in Hong Kong and compared the installation with cryptocurrency while he did the same.
 "Eating it at a press conference can also become a part of the artwork's history," the man pointed out.
 "It's much better than other bananas."

 Sun admitted his curiosity about whether the banana ever rotted sparked his interest in the artwork.
 However, the entrepreneur isn't the first person who has eaten the banana.
 A performance artist did the same in 2019 and a student ate it in 2023 but none of them bought it before doing that, as per the outlet.
 The banana was bought from a stand outside the auction house for somewhere around 25 cents to 35 cents from an immigrant from Bangladesh who was shocked to hear about the installation and the price it was sold at, as per the New York Times.
 Every person attending the auction was given a banana and duct tape, as per BBC.
 "Everyone has a banana to eat," Sun remarked.